Events & Activities

 Anyez is a yoga alliance certified yoga teacher and has been teaching yoga for over 15 years.
 She is passionate about supporting students in their journey to better health and peace of mind.
 She is a student of yoga philosophy, ayurveda, mindfulness, and many holistic approaches to bring more ease to our modern lifestyle.

-Pricing for the Each 4-Week Series: $36
+Pricing for the four-week virtual spring series: $36

 Space is limited.
 Liability waiver must be signed in advance (instructions will be sent in the weeks leading up to the first class).